• Skip to primary navigation

 • Tweet

-Curious what the difference is between major and minor scales?
+Wondering what is the difference between major and minor scales?
 Why do they sound different, and how can you tell them apart?
 Let's learn all about how these two types of scales are constructed.

 Tired of practicing scales or confused by them?
-Learn why they're important to learn and how they'll improve your piano technique.
+Learn why scales are important to learn and how they'll improve your piano technique.

 person playing scales on piano